Introduction

 Before conducting a job evaluation process, several preparatory steps need to be taken:

-• Assembling the Evaluation Committee: A diverse committee of HR professionals, managers, and subject matter experts should be formed to assess job positions objectively.
+- Assembling the Evaluation Committee: Thus the company should form a diverse committee of HR professionals, managers and other subject matter experts for the purpose of objective assessment of job positions.

 Conducting Job Analysis